From differential equation solvers to accelerated first-order methods for convex optimization: Introduction

-with $y'(0)=0$.
-In addition, Siegel~\cite{Siegel:2019} and Wilson, Recht and Jordan~\cite{Wilson:2018} proposed two semi-explicit schemes for \eqref{eq:Wilson-ode-par} individually.
-Both of their schemes are supplemented with an additional gradient descent step, and accelerated linear convergence rates are established.
+In addition, Siegel~\cite{Siegel:2019} and Wilson et al.~\cite{Wilson:2018} proposed two semi-explicit schemes for \eqref{eq:Wilson-ode-par} individually.
+Both of their schemes are supplemented with an extra gradient descent step and share the same linear convergence rate $O((1-\sqrt{\mu/L})^k)$.

-Recently, introducing the so-called {\it duality gap} which is the difference of appropriate upper and lower bound approximations for the objective function, Diakonikolas and Orecchia \cite{diakonikolas_approximate_2018} presented a general framework for the construction and analysis of continuous time model and the corresponding numerical discretization.
-They can recover several existing ODE modes such as gradient descent flow, mirror descent dynamic system and its accelerated version.
-We mention that the derivation of our model and analyses of discrete algorithms are fundamentally different from their duality gap technique.
+Recently, introducing the so-called duality gap which is the difference of appropriate upper and lower bound approximations for the objective function, Diakonikolas and Orecchia~\cite{diakonikolas_approximate_2018} presented a general framework for the construction and analysis of continuous time dynamical systems and the corresponding numerical discretizations.
+They recovered several existing ODE models such as the gradient flow \eqref{gradientflow}, the mirror descent dynamic system and its accelerated version.
+We mention that the derivation of our NAG model and analyses of discrete algorithms are fundamentally different from their duality gap technique.